robrich/docker-hands-on-workshop/04-Volumes-to-develop-faster/start/README.md

 COPY . /usr/share/nginx/html
 ```

-2. Build the dockerfile into an image: `docker build -t nginxprod:0.1 -f Dockerfile-prod`
+2. Build the dockerfile into an image: `docker build -t nginxprod:0.1 -f Dockerfile-prod .`

 3. Windows only: Right-click on the Docker system tray icon, choose Settings, go to Shared Drives, and turn on sharing for each of your drives.